bmnw/weekend-sql-to-do-list/README.md

 ## Usage

 When you're feeling overwhelmed by your day or your week, it can be hard start actually working on things.
-In the moments, making a list of what you have to do can help immensely!
+In those moments, making a list of what you need to do can help immensely!

-Track Your Tasks! is a low-stress, simple way of keeping track of what needs to get done.
+One Thing At A Time is a low-stress, simple way of keeping track of what needs to get done.
 Describe the task, enter the due date, click the priority level, and add the task.
 You'll see all of your entries being added to the list on your screen.
 Later you can update the list when you've completed a task.
 You can also delete a task from the list if it's no longer needed.

 Sometime life happens and we overlook things.
-Track Your Tasks! checks daily for overdue tasks and will indicate if there is something that needs your attention.
+One Thing At A Time checks daily for overdue tasks and will indicate if there is something that needs your attention.

 So take a deep breath.
 You've got this.
-Take a few minutes to make a list in Track Your Tasks! and get after it!
+Take a few minutes to make a list, and then focus on One Thing At A Time.

+## Built With

+- HTML
+- CSS
+- JavaScript
+- Node
+- Express
+- PostgreSQL
+- Postico
+- Sweet Alerts
+- Bootstrap